 Delta-8-THC is the cannabinoid industry’s newest hype.
 With new products popping up at every corner, it is crucial that you – the consumer, understand what this lesser-known cannabinoid is, what it can do for you, and the risks associated with taking it.

-For a very long time, the only tetrahydrocannabinol in the public eye was delta-9-THC – the infamous primary cannabinoid in the cannabis plant that makes people high and is now used as a medicine.
+For a very long time, the only tetrahydrocannabinol in the public eye was delta-9-THC – the infamous primary cannabinoid in the cannabis plant that makes people high.
 But delta-9-THC has its shortcomings.

 First, it was illegal – it still is unless you live in one of the states where recreational marijuana is legalized.
 And second, even when it is being used for medical purposes, it has potent psychoactive effects that many would rather not deal with.

 Until 2018, the 2018 Agriculture Improvement Act, also known as the 2018 Farm Bill, was signed into law legalizing hemp and its derivatives in the United States.

 This opened the door to interesting cannabinoids that weren’t or didn’t have the same intense psychoactive effects as delta-9-THC.
 The first cannabinoid to get popular was Cannabidiol, popularly known as CBD.

 However, questions are arising as more people turn to a lesser-known cannabinoid – delta-8-THC.
 So what is delta-8?
 Should you use it?